-In Italy, on the other hand, you will always be near a smoker, unless you hide indoors and even then there is no guarantee.
+In Italy, on the other hand, you will always be near a smoker, unless you hide indoors and even then there is no guarantee since I’ve noticed cigarette smoke seeping in from underneath doors and in through the windows.
 I have yet to see any smoker in Italy with any sort of smoking etiquette.
 The concept simply does not seem to exist.
-If you are outdoors, Italian smokers genuinely believe that their smoke magically becomes odorless.
+If you are outdoors, Italian smokers genuinely believe that their poisonous smoke magically becomes odorless.
 This is true in many European countries, including France.
-However, the fact that I rarely encountered a smoker in France, made all the difference.
+However, the fact that I rarely encountered a smoker in the south of France, made all the difference.

 The deep blue sea…

 The water in Italy is warm enough to swim in as early as April if you are south of Naples.
 I love this about Italy.
 The earliest I’ve swum in Italy has actually been Easter in March and the latest was Halloween.

 Many areas feature jewel-tones azure seas filled with a variety of sea life that you would not want to miss.
 While snorkeling along the Amalfi Coast, Capri and Ponza, we have spotted such creatures such as moray eels; octopus; tuna; rare lavender sea urchins and ‘pommodori di mare’, which are red sea creatures that are attached to the rocks along the shore.